jya0/jya0/README.md

 A collaborative challenger who is eager to deliver software products of maximised quality.
 Able to lead and be led to devise innovative projects with disruptive IT tools to outpace competition.

-My current favourite quote is "Stay Hungry" by Steve Jobs.
+My current favourite quote is "Stay Hungry.
+Stay Foolish" by Steve Jobs.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->